srh-gst/ML_term_paper/Paper/.ipynb_checkpoints/paper-checkpoint.md

 ![](..\Results\Plots\lasso_logit_on_job.png){ width=50% }
 ![](..\Results\Plots\lasso_logit_open_educ.png){ width=50% }
 \begin{minipage}{1\textwidth}
-{\footnotesize \textit{Note:} The figures show the Lasso path of the candidate logit models for on-the-job training and open education.}
+{\footnotesize \singlespacing \textit{Note:} The figures show the Lasso path of the candidate logit models for on-the-job training and open education.\par}
 \end{minipage}
 \vspace{0.5cm}

 ## Variable Selection

-The Lasso logit model indentifies 152 columns^[Including country and industry controls] with non-zero predictive power for on-job training.
+The Lasso logit model identifies 152 columns^[Including country and industry controls] with non-zero predictive power for on-job training.
 We present the coefficients in Table \ref{log_reg_onjob}.
 Let us first turn to the results for the skill level. *skill_4* are elementary occupations and represent the reference group here. *skill_3* is the dummy variable for semi-skilled blue-collar occupations, *skill_2* is the dummy for semi-skilled white-collar occupations, and *skill_1* is the dummy for skilled occupations.
-Working in a semi-skilled blue-collar occupation and working in a semi-skilled white-collar occupation increases the probability of receiving training by 00.45 % and 00.42 % respectively compared to working in an elemetary occupation.
+Working in a semi-skilled blue-collar occupation and working in a semi-skilled white-collar occupation increases the probability of receiving training by 00.45 % and 00.42 % respectively compared to working in an elementary occupation.
 Working in a skilled occupation increases the probability of receiving training by 10.11 % relative to working in an elementary occupation.

 The dummy variable for whether a person was employed during studying for a qualification, *b_q10a_Yes*, has the highest positive explanatory power.
 If a person uses a computer on this specific job (*g_q04_Yes*), it increased the probability of receiving on-the-job training by 67.52 %.
 Having general computer experience (*computerexperience_Yes*) increases the probability of receiving on-the-job training by 38.93 %.
 People are 24.52 % more likely to participate in on-the-job training if they have the feeling that they need more training in order to cope well with their present duties (*f_q07b_Yes*).
 Moreover, employees are more likely to receive training if they work in larger companies, compared to smaller companies and if they have a higher educational level.

-If a job does not involve keeping up to date with new services and products (*d_q13c_Never*), it lowers the probability of reveiving training by 37.60 %.
+If a job does not involve keeping up to date with new services and products (*d_q13c_Never*), it lowers the probability of receiving training by 37.60 %.
 Never participating in online discussions such as conferences (*g_q05h_Never*) reduces the probability of receiving on-the-job training by 39.00 %.
 Also, having a low education level, if a job needs less than one month of prior work experience, and working in a job without a contract have the most negative effects on the chances of participating in on-the-job training.

 For open education, the Lasso logit model identifies 138 non-zero columns^[Including country and industry controls] The results look very similar to the on-the-job training.
 Working in a skilled occupation increases the probability of participating in open education by 11.03 %.
 The indicator for semi-skilled blue-collar or white-collar workers zero and thus excluded by the Lasso regularization.
 As in on-the-job training, the most important feature is being employed and using the computer on this specific job (66.60 %), or having general computer experience (33.45 %).
 Also working in a larger company and having a higher educational level increases the probability of participating in open education.
 Lower education, having no contract, and never using the computer for work tasks negatively affect the probability of participating in open education.

 We can draw two main conclusions from these results.
 First, people in higher skilled occupation, with a higher educational level, and who require computer knowledge generally receive more training.
-Thus, traning is likely to increase productivity in high skilled jobs and fuel wage growth at the upper tail of the wage distribution.
-It does not seem to support workers in climbing up the skill ladder and aquire more abstract tasks.
-Secondly, on-the-job traning and open education are complements.
-Individuals that do not receive on-the-job traning are also less likely to participate in open education.
+Thus, training is likely to increase productivity in high skilled jobs and fuel wage growth at the upper tail of the wage distribution.
+It does not seem to support workers in climbing up the skill ladder and acquire more abstract tasks.
+Secondly, on-the-job training and open education are complements.
+Individuals that do not receive on-the-job training are also less likely to participate in open education.

 ## Accuracy of the Model